New York Tickets

 The Empire State Building is a famous architectural marvel that is beloved across the world and is known for being the world’s first 100+ story skyscraper.

-Who built the Empire State Building in New York City?
+Who built the Empire State Building?

 Architects Shreve, Lamb & Harmon Associates and builders Starrett Brothers, and Eken were responsible for constructing the Empire State Building.

-When did the Empire State Building open?
+When did the building open?

 The Empire State Building in New York City officially opened on May 1, 1931.